microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ### LED Bar Graph Output

 The LED bar graph is a graphical "volume" styled output.
 Each bar in the display represents 10 - with 100 being the "loudest".
+The control options macros in the program can be used to set the way the "volume" is modified by the encoder.

-Implementing this as a linear function (ie: each encoder pulse is up or down by 1) is trivial, however this can make it slow to apply sudden changes.
-To get around this problem, a simple sliding scale was implemented.
-After a certain threshold of pulses, each subsequent pulse is counted as more than 1.
-Due to variations in encoder parameters, this will have to be tweaked per encoder to find the right balance of speed and accuracy.
+Due to differences in encoder parameters, some of the constants will have to be tweaked to find the right balance of speed and accuracy.

+#### Control options

+* Linear Output - Each pulse from the encoder is counted as 1
+* Stepped Function - Stepwise function for pulse counting
+* 1 Rotation - Each rotation is worth 100%

 ## Theory of Operation

-The quadrature decoder takes 2 inputs - A and B - that are out-of-phase by 90 degrees.
+The quadrature decoder takes 2 inputs, A and B, that are out-of-phase by 90 degrees.
 One of the inputs is considered a reference waveform, for which the phase is measured against.
 The other waveform determines the direction based on if it leads or lags the reference, as shown below.

 ![Example Waveform](./images/exampleWaveform.png)